amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 A bug with regards to the computation of the translation error has been corrected.
 In additon, the code has been cleaned up in this version versus the previous one.
 If you wish to understand the code, this is the version to use.
 The performance of both versions is identical so far as I can tell on my machines.

-# Underlying ideas and citing
+# Underlying ideas; how and when to cite this work

 This README file is to accompany code for robot-world, hand-eye calibration, produced by Amy Tabb as companion to a paper:
 	Solving the Robot-World Hand-Eye(s) Calibration Problem with Iterative Methods